Gordon Lee Bunch

 Gordon’s later research passions over many decades were recording, cataloging and listening to classical music while painstakingly creating a huge personal library from blank audio cassettes; relentlessly pursuing the origin of his personal genealogy; and, the laborious seeking of truth through the lens of historical accuracy of the Bible through other sources about Christianity.

 Gordon is survived by brothers: Frank Bunch and wife, Diane; Paul Bunch and wife, LoRee; and, Ralph Bunch.
 Children: Donald Lee Bunch; Mary Beth (Bunch) McKenna and husband, Mike McKenna; granddaughter, Sarah (McKenna) Chavez and husband, Marco Chavez and great-grandson, Diego Chavez; Beverly Ann (Bunch) Carter and husband, Ken Carter; grandson, Chip Rogers and wife, Jennifer, and granddaughter, Amy Rogers.

-Visitation will be at Waltrip Funeral Directors, 1415 Campbell Road, from 4:00 p.m. until 7:00 p.m. on Monday, February 19.
-Graveside services and interment will be at Woodlawn Garden of Memories on Tuesday morning at 10:30 a.m., where military honors will be rendered by members of the U.S. Air Force and Veterans of Foreign Wars Post #8790, Honor Guards.
-A memorial service and reception will follow at Fair Haven United Methodist Church (Chapelwood), 1330 Gessner Dr. in Houston, 77055.
+Visitation was held at from 4:00 p.m. until 7:00 p.m. on Monday, February 19 at Waltrip Funeral Directors, 1415 Campbell Road in Houston.
+Graveside services were held at Woodlawn Garden of Memories on Tuesday morning at 10:30 a.m., where military honors were rendered by members of the U.S. Air Force and Veterans of Foreign Wars Post #8790, Honor Guards.
+A memorial service and reception followed at Fair Haven United Methodist Church (Chapelwood), 1330 Gessner Dr. in Houston, 77055.

 - Visitation Monday, February 19, 2018